PNC-SRE-Capstone-Team/SRE-Capstone/README.md

 After the data has been tabulated and the amounts have been averaged the script will convert the dictionaries to JSON and return the JSON to the main function to be used in the SQL queries.

 #### SQL Query Builder
 In order to automate the process of inserting the data into MySQL we had to create a function that would make the SQL queries with the data given.
-Since we have 2 summaries that don't share all the same fields the function simply runs a check to see what fields the JSON has and returns the corresponding SQL query as well as the data for that query packaged in a tuple for the MySql Cursor.
+Since we have 2 summaries that don't share all the same fields the function simply runs a check to see what fields the JSON has and returns the corresponding SQL query as well as the data for that query packaged in a tuple for the MySQL Cursor.

 ```python
 def build_query(summary):